 Kaitlin Gawkins—Junior, Biology

-Cari Zahn—Senior, English & Communications: Journalism
+Cari Zahn—Senior, English & Communication: Journalism

 This optimistic Daytonian, neither artist nor entertaining, trusted her gut when entering the newsroom and ended up the Arts & Entertainment editor.
 Aside from her editing job, her interests include, but are not limited to: coffee, horror movies, and intersectional feminism.